okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 ## Use Java to Create and Verify JWTs

-Did we already mention our JJWT project?
+Did I already mention our JJWT project?
 Check out its [GitHub page](https://github.com/jwtk/jjwt).
 It's a fully open-source JWT solution for Java.

 Let's look at an example of using JJWT to create a JWT.